albertoCCz/plutusCourse/Week04/Lecture4.md

     h <- activateContractWallet (Wallet 1) myContract
     callEndpoint @"foo" h 42
 ```
-And finally we define the test funtion that runs this trace simmulation:
+And finally we define the test funtion that runs this trace:
 ```haskell
 test :: IO ()
 test = runEmulatorTraceIO myTrace